The Benefits of Saving Art

 * Ask dealers or galleries that represent you whether they'd be interested in taking additional pieces on consignment including your earlier work (some might like that idea).

 * After setting aside your best pieces, have a studio sale and offer discounts of perhaps 20%-40% on whatever's left over.
-Then do your what you can to figure out how to store everything else.
+Then do what you can to figure out how to preserve and store everything else.

 Services for Artists and Collectors